 The law is complex, and there are always exceptions and special cases, so the easiest way to be sure how much compensation you’re owed, is to use our free compensation check.

-Unfortunately we can't always avoid delays or New York JFK Airport cancellations — but we can tell you exactly what to do to improve your chances of getting compensated under EU law:
+Unfortunately we can't always avoid delays or New York JF Kennedy Airport cancellations — but we can tell you exactly what to do to improve your chances of getting compensated under EU law:

 London Gatwick Airport